Do you know an important global health story that’s been overlooked by the media and deserves special notice?

 The winner of the 2017 Untold Global Health Stories Contest, chosen by Global Health NOW of the Johns Hopkins Bloomberg School of Public Health, NPR's Goats and Soda blog, and the Consortium of Universities for Global Health was unintentional burns in Nepal, submitted by Emaline Laney, and deafness in developing countries, proposed by Christi Batamula and by Matthew Yau (Learn more here).

-In 2016, the grand price winner was infection-related caners in the developing world, nominated by Susan Keown, a science writer from the Fred Hutchinson Cancer Research Center in Seattle, to be covered by NPR's Goats and Soda blog.
+In 2016, the grand prize winner was infection-related cancers in the developing world, nominated by Susan Keown, a science writer from the Fred Hutchinson Cancer Research Center in Seattle, to be covered by NPR's Goats and Soda blog.
 A first-prize winner, to be covered by Global Health NOW, was chosen as well: the paralytic disease konzo, submitted by Desire Tshala-Katumbay, of Oregon Health & Science University, who has worked extensively in the Democratic Republic of Congo (DRC).
 You can read more about last year's winners on Global Health NOW's website.
 GHN sent writer Amy Maxmen to DRC to cover the story, resulting in the special series Bitter Harvest: Cassava and Konzo, the Crippling Disease.

 In 2015, the grand price untold story was the chronic inflammatory disease mycetoma.
 Amy Maxmen went to Sudan to cover the story for GHN, leading to a 3-part series titled The Most Neglected Disease, published in December 2015.